atornel/Deity/README.md

 change and get better.*

 # Requirements
- - *Gtk, Gdk, Gio* - Simply, a standard installation of [Gtk(www.gtk.org)]
+ - *Gtk, Gdk, Gio* - Simply, a standard installation of [Gtk](www.gtk.org)
- - *GtkSource* - For syntax highlighting and other essential features.
+ - *GtkSource* - For syntax highlighting and other essential features [Website(https://wiki.gnome.org/Projects/GtkSourceView/)].
  - *Python* - Requires the latest version as possible

 ## Connectors